 While there is much demand for better UX in almost any type of interaction between humans and screens, IUI is sometimes forgotten for its ability to, not only address UX but also to integrate AI into the equation.
 Often IUI has an “agent,” which is an intelligent virtual guide, there to improve the naturalness of human-machine interaction.
 The “agent” does so with human-like verbal and nonverbal behavior.
 These agents can now understand gestures, which are humans’ nonverbal communications.

 When you break down IUI, it’s the merging of three words: intelligent, user, and interface.
 It was first used in 1988 during a workshop on architectures for intelligent interfaces.
 From this workshop came a completely new field of study.
 By 1991, the founders of the workshop had written a book about IUI.
 However, that was decades ago, before the proliferation of smartphones and digital assistants.
 To understand how IUI has expanded, it’s important to remember its roots came long before UX and AI were such a regular part of life.

 To really understand how UX and AI merge, you need to look at AI’s influence on UX.
 UX was sitting around on its own before it became intertwined with intelligence.
 UX soon became a buzzword that suddenly every designer and developer needed to embrace.
 Not until more recently has AI really had an impact on UX.

 AI is such an integral part of everyday life and the technology in which we interact.
-These interactions between human and computer have come a long way.
+These interactions between humans and computers have come a long way.
 Just think of all the many things you can do today that would have been just a fantasy a few years ago.
 Most of that interaction is now intelligent user interface because of the collaboration between AI and UX.

 So, how has AI influenced UX?
 Computers can now see, perceive, and make decisions.
 There are autonomous cars.
 AI in UX can be seen in something as simple as social media when you use the visual search on Pinterest.